WillemRaes/CloudEdgeFog/docs/source/edgehardware.rst

          | Vision Accelerator        | 2x 7-Way VLIW Vision Processor          |
          +---------------------------+-----------------------------------------+

-Er bestaan gestandaardiseerde AI benchmarks specifiek voor de Jetson SBC’s.
-Deze vrij beschikbare software test de performantie (inferentie) van een reeks populaire en relevante ML-modellen beschikbaar in de State of The Art vandaag.
-Tabel `[tab:jetsonbenchmarks] <#tab:jetsonbenchmarks>`__ geeft een
-overzicht van het resultaat van de uitgevoerde benchmarks.
+There are standardized AI
+benchmarks
+specifically for the Jetson SBCs.
+This freely available software tests the performance (inference) of a range of popular and relevant ML models available in the State of The Art today.
+Table `[tab:jetsonbenchmarks] <#tab:jetsonbenchmarks>`__ gives an overview of the benchmark results.

 Intel
 -----

-Er bestaan heel wat SBC’s die gebruik maken van x86-gebaseerde processoren.
-Intel heeft een framework uitgebouwd om edge computing te voorzien en te optimaliseren op hun processor hardware.
-Intel produceert onder andere de Intel Atom
+There are quite a few SBCs that use x86-based processors.
+Intel has built a framework to provide and optimize edge computing provide and optimize on their processor hardware.
+Intel produces, among others, the Intel Atom
-Processoren voor embedded applicaties, de Intel Movidius Vision Processing Units om vision en AI workloads te accelereren.
-Verder biedt het ook de OpenVino software toolkit en de Intel oneAPI toolkit om ML-workloads te optimaliseren voor alle Intel hardware componenten.
+Processors for embedded applications, the Intel Movidius Vision Processing Units to accelerate vision and AI workloads.
+Furthermore, it also offers the OpenVino software toolkit and the Intel oneAPI toolkit to optimize ML workloads for all optimize for all Intel hardware components.

-Intel legt de focus op het versnellen en optimaliseren van de volledige ML-pipeline en gebruikt daarvoor vooral de Intel Xeon processor reeks waarmee het een hoge performantie haalt voor een groot aantal ML-workloads .
+Intel is focusing on accelerating and optimizing the entire ML pipeline, using primarily the Intel Xeon processor series with which it achieves high performance for a wide range of ML workloads .

 ARM
 ---

-ARM produceert Intellectual Property (IP) voor CPU’s, GPU’s en andere hardware voor een heel breed bereik van toepassingen.
-ARM is ook heel actief bezig met het uitbouwen van een ecosysteem  om AI computing in de edge te faciliteren en er een rijke set van tools voor te voorzien.
-Een overzicht van deze tools is zichtbaar in Fig. `2 <#fig:armeco>`__.
+ARM produces Intellectual Property (IP) for CPUs, GPUs and other hardware for a very wide range of applications.
+ARM is also very actively building an ecosystem to facilitate AI computing at the edge and facilitate and provide a rich set of tools for it.
+An overview of these tools is visible in Fig. `2 <#fig:armeco>`__.

-Deze figuur toont de mogelijkheden van het ARM-ecosysteem vertrekkende van populaire ML-frameworks, naar software geoptimaliseerd voor ARM-gebaseerde hardware producten en uiteindelijk de hardware componenten zelf.
-Een groot aantal van de recente SBC’s maken gebruik van ARM IP voor hun CPU’s en GPU’s.
-Verder biedt ARM ook de specifieke Neural Processing Unit (NPU)  co-processoren aan om specifieke ML workloads te versnellen.
-Deze zijn beschikbaar voor Cortex-M microcontroller  systemen maar ook voor combinatie met de applicatie processoren in de Cortex-A reeks.
-De software die ARM ter beschikking stelt omvat de ARM Computing Library en de ARM NN SDK die enerzijds
-GPU-computing op de Mali GPU’s mogelijk maakt en anderzijds een set Linux gebaseerde tools voorziet om efficiënt gecombineerd gebruik te maken van de Cortex-A CPU, Mali GPU en NPU die typisch aanwezig zijn op de SBC-hardware.
+This figure shows the capabilities of the ARM ecosystem starting from popular ML frameworks, to software optimized for ARM-based hardware products and finally the hardware components themselves.
+A large number of recent SBCs use ARM IP for their CPUs and GPUs.
+Furthermore, ARM also offers the specific Neural Processing Unit (NPU) co-processors to accelerate specific ML workloads.
+These are available for Cortex-M microcontroller systems but also for combination with the application processors in the Cortex-A series.
+The software provided by ARM includes the ARM Computing Library and the ARM NN SDK which, on the one hand
+GPU computing on the Mali GPUs and and on the other hand provides a set of Linux-based tools to efficiently combined use of the Cortex-A CPU, Mali GPU and NPU that are typically present on the SBC hardware.

 Google TPU
 ----------

-Google heeft ook een eigen ecosysteem om edge computing te faciliteren.
-Zo is er het
-Tensorflow software framework dat vrij kan gebruikt worden om ML-applicaties op te bouwen.
-Om modellen te optimaliseren voor SBC’s en andere hardware met minder computationele mogelijkheden dan een server of workstation is er het Tensorflow Lite framework dat toelaat om de parameters van getrainde modellen te quantiseren en dus de numerieke precisie van de parameters aan te passen aan de hardware specificaties van het toestel dat de inferentie moet uitvoeren.
-Google heeft ook een hardware accelerator dat gebruikt kan worden voor modellen die opgebouwd zijn met, of geconverteerd zijn naar het tensorflow lite formaat.
-Deze accelerator, de Tensor Processing Unit
+Google also has its own ecosystem to facilitate edge computing facilitation.
+For example, there is the
+Tensorflow software framework that can be freely can be used to build ML applications.
+In order to optimize models for SBCs and other hardware with less computational capabilities than a server or workstation there is the Tensorflow Lite framework that allows to quantize the parameters of trained models and thus adjust the numerical precision of the parameters to the hardware specifications of the device that is to perform the inference.
+Google also has a hardware accelerator that can be used for models that are built with, or converted to, the tensorflow lite format.
+This accelerator, the Tensor Processing Unit
-(TPU), is een custom Application Specific
+(TPU), is a custom Application Specific
-Integrated Circuit (ASIC) die ontwikkeld is om ML-workloads te versnellen en het energieverbruik daarvoor minimaal te houden.
-De edge TPU’s voor onder andere SBC’s zijn te vinden op de Google Coral hardware producten.
-De workflow in het google ecosysteem is te zien in
+Integrated Circuit (ASIC) that is designed to accelerate ML workloads and accelerate workloads and minimize power consumption to do so.
+The edge TPUs for SBCs, among others, can be found on the Google Coral hardware products.
+The workflow in the google ecosystem is shown in
 Fig. `3 <#fig:googletpu>`__.

-| De parameters van het TPU-model moeten gequantiseerd worden naar 8bit
+| The parameters of the TPU model must be quantized to 8bit
-  fixed point (INT8-UINT8) precisie.
-Google heeft onder andere een development bord, de Google Coral dev SBC om deze TPU’s te testen.
+  fixed point (INT8-UINT8) precision.
+Google has, among other things, a development board, the Google Coral dev SBC to test these TPUs.

 .. container::
    :name: tab:coraldevspec

-   .. table:: Specificaties van de Google Coral Dev.
+   .. table:: Specifications of the Google Coral Dev.

       +---------------------------+-----------------------------------------+
       | **Google Coral Dev**      |                                         |